trinhnguyen-vn/tymex-interview-frontend-trinh-nguyen/packages/frontend/README.md

 ### Local Development
 1. Setup Environment Variables
-Create a `.env` file in the packages/frontend directory:
+Create a `.env` file in the packages/frontend directory or copy content from `.env.example`:
 ```env
 NEXT_PUBLIC_API_HOST_URL=your_api_url
 ```